sanathNU/TechnicaInsania/_posts/2024-08-31-Who-Owns-The-Future.md

 ## Conclusion

-### Lanier: The Tech Prophet
+### Lanier: Is he a Tech Prophet?

-Alright, alright, i'm joking of course!
+Alright, alright, I'm joking of course!
 I don't consider Lanier as my Zuck Messiah or something like that lol.
-He talked to a lot of folks, and has seen a lot of invention and innovation in technology, to make me feel that this guy knows what he's talking about.
-When he's predicting about AI robots taking over healthcare and stuff, I can understand it and respect it.
+He has talked to a lot of folks, and has seen a lot of invention and innovation in technology, so he makes me feel that this guy knows what he's talking about.
+When he's predicting about AI robots taking over healthcare and stuff, I can understand and respect it.
 He's seen enough tech bubbles to understand what works and what doesn't.

 <!-- Image of king lanier !-->
 <img src="{{site.baseurl | prepend: site.url}}/assets/img/WhoOwns/KingLanier.jpeg" alt="KingLanier">

-Hence, when he gives a proposal of data collection (bro, u seriously wanna solve data theft with more "legal data theft"🧐) and a form of living that is alien to how I currently do, it's kinda believable.
+Hence, when he gives a proposal of data collection (bro, do you seriously wanna solve [data theft](https://en.wikipedia.org/wiki/Data_theft) with more "legal data theft"🧐) and a form of living that is alien to how I currently do, it's kinda believable.
 It's so crazy, it might just work.
 Or fail spectacularly.
 But that's the beauty of it - he's not afraid to put it out there, flaws and all.
 I like this honesty.
 What he's trying to do is an effort.
 An idea.
 A thought process for a community, which (as he hopes in the future) dictates policy and hence changes the world.

 He doesn't envision the change of the world as a switch, but drags out the details, talking about each interesting point he could think of.
 I mean, you can make a movie of this idea, man.
 That will make me think more.
 (He's waiting for a movie based on this to happen for him to get rights 😂.)